Kometa-Team/Kometa/docs/defaults/movie/franchise.md

 ??? abstract "Variable Lists (click to expand)"

-    * **File-Specific Template Variables** are variables available specifically for this PMM Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this Kometa Defaults file.

     ???+ warning